We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Most riders wear cycling gloves during the cold weather or when cycling early in the morning.

-Winter cycling gloves feature full fingers, which are thicker than regular cycling gloves to offer protection from the cold.
+Best winter cycling gloves feature full fingers, which are thicker than regular cycling gloves to offer protection from the cold.
 They feature padding and insulation material to keep your hands warm when riding your bike.

 Even during hot conditions, riding at high speeds can cause a lot of cold air on your fingers.
 This excess wind can lead to hand numbness which is dangerous because you need to retain control of your bike.